nitinbajaj2104/Sales_Data_Analysis/README.md

 5. Seasonal Marketing and Inventory Planning:

 Since November consistently shows the highest revenue, plan marketing campaigns and inventory levels to capitalize on this trend.
 Adjust promotions, discounts, and advertising to maximize sales during peak months.
-Similarly, consider optimizing inventory and operations during slower months to minimize costs.
+Similarly, consider optimizing inventory and operations during slower sale months to minimize costs.